intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/learn/bigdl/resnet_finetune/README.md

-# Transfer Learning with Orca TF Estimator
+# Orca Bigdl Resnet finetune example

 This is an example to demonstrate how to use Analytics-Zoo's Orca Bigdl Estimator API to run distributed [ResNet finetune](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/pytorch/train/resnet_finetune) training and inference task.In this example we use a pre-trained ResNet model, adding an extra layer to the end, to train a dog-vs-cat image classification model.